Skip to main content

 As she returns to Willamette’s Salem campus to begin her senior year, Ashford knows that her experience is possible because of the many mentors and supporters who helped guide her on her journey.

-“I would like to thank my mentors Val Brown and Bel Halatuituia at the National Marine Sanctuary of American Samoa as well as Professor of Environmental Science and Archaeology Scott Pike and Associate Professor of Environmental Science Melinda Butterworth and the Willamette Environmental Science Department for their support throughout my summer research,” she said.
+“I have the greatest appreciation for my mentors Val Brown and Bel Halatuituia at the National Marine Sanctuary of American Samoa as well as Professor of Environmental Science and Archaeology Scott Pike and Associate Professor of Environmental Science Melinda Butterworth and the Willamette Environmental Science Department for their support throughout my summer research,” she said.

 “I think every student should have the opportunity to peer beneath those surface ocean waters and see what's below,” Ashford said.
 “I have found we're not motivated to protect something we can't see.”